-5.34 We monitor the operation of employment agencies through licensing, inspection and investigation of complaints.
-In 2014, we issued 2 843 employment agency licences and revoked/refused to renew five.
-As at end of 2014, there were 2 715 licensed employment agencies in Hong Kong.
-A total of 1 806 inspections were made to employment agencies in the year.

-5.35 We regulate employment outside the territory to safeguard the interests of local employees engaged by employers outside Hong Kong to work in other territories by attesting all employment contracts entered into in Hong Kong involving manual employees and non-manual employees with monthly wages not exceeding \$20,000.
+- 5.37 We monitor the operation of employment agencies through licensing, inspection and investigation of complaints.
+In 2016, we issued 3 158 employment agency licences and revoked five.
+As at end of 2016, there were 2 978 licensed employment agencies in Hong Kong.
+A total of 1 816 inspections were made to employment agencies in the year. - 5.38 To promote professionalism and quality service in the industry, LD decided to promulgate a Code of Practice for Employment Agencies and conducted a two-month public consultation during April to June 2016 on the draft Code. - 5.39 We regulate employment outside the territory to safeguard the interests of local employees engaged by employers outside Hong Kong to work in other territories by attesting all employment contracts entered into in Hong Kong involving manual employees and non-manual employees with monthly wages not exceeding \$20,000.